Searching for a Magic Pill

 Is this what you need?
 Not at all- If you want to, for example, work on a Mac with a Huion tablet and Clip Studio Paint as your software of choice, there’s nothing wrong with that.
 It’s possible to create virtually all the same content with most combinations of any modern hardware and dedicated art software available.

 Like I say, whatever you’re familiar with should be top priority.
-The more used to it you are, the quicker and smoother your experience of creating will be.
-Without wanting to go into a Mac vs PC debate, a PC (in my case, Laptop) has some definite advantages with the main one being the fact it’s cheaper so I can afford a higher spec machine or update and upgrade components more often.
+The more used to it you are, the quicker and smoother your experience of creating art and designs will be.
+Without wanting to go into a Mac vs PC debate, a PC (in my case, Laptop) has some definite advantages.
+The main one being the fact it’s cheaper so I can afford a higher spec machine or update and upgrade components more often.
 Also where I’m located we have 4 or 5 power cuts/ outages every year so having a laptop with battery avoids a sudden loss of work.
-The potability of my laptop means I can take it to and from a place of work.
+The portability of my laptop means I can take it to and from a place of work.

-Shameless Plug: I also discuss hardware, digital advantages and Photohop in-depth in my book Digital Manga.
+Why I do I choose Photoshop?
+I discuss hardware and the advantages Photohop and the advantaged of digital in-depth in my book Digital Manga.
 If you’re a beginner to intermediate artist who’d like a good grasp of Photoshop in relation to character creation and colouring, I’d recommend buying a copy- I don’t know of a better resource.

 Hardware Tech / Spec Summary:

-To be more specific about what equipment I’m using (and for the tech nerds out there):
+To be more specific about what equipment I’m using as of 2019 (and for the tech nerds out there):

 - Laptop: MSI Prestige PE70 7RD-221UK 17.3″ 1080p: